akdalton/SingleScreenApp/README.md

-# SingleScreenApp
+# Single Screen App
+* Android based business application.
-SingleScreenApp is basically an android based business application in which i have mentioned all the information related to business like Business name , address, contact no., email and website link.
+* Developed to display all the information related to business like Business name , address, contact no., email and website link in single activity.

 ## Technology Uses
 * Core Java